Sparse Object-level Supervision for Instance Segmentation with Pixel Embeddings: Experiments

-\textbf{Cityscapes.} We train our method with sparse supervision (due to limited computational budget we only train SPOCO@0.4 where 40\% of groundtruth objects of each semantic class are used) and compare it with the fully-supervised contrastive framework \cite{debrabandere2017semantic}.
+\textbf{Cityscapes.} We train our method with sparse (SPOCO@0.4) and full supervision and compare it with the fully-supervised contrastive framework \cite{debrabandere2017semantic}.
 In \cite{debrabandere2017semantic} authors trained a single model with multiple classes, applying the loss only within a given semantic mask.
 Since groundtruth semantic masks are not available when training from sparsely labeled instances, we train one model (including our implementation of \cite{debrabandere2017semantic}) for each semantic class.
 For inference we use pre-trained semantic segmentation model (DeepLabV3 \cite{deeplabv3_2018}) to generate semantic masks and cluster the embeddings only within a given semantic mask.
 After initial mean-shift clustering we merge every pair of clusters if the mean cluster embeddings are closer than $\delta_d$ (push force hinge in Eq.~\ref{eq:dist_term}).
 Average Precision at 0.5 intersection-over-union computed on the validation set can be found in Table~\ref{tab:cityscapes}.
-Our method outperforms \cite{debrabandere2017semantic} by a large margin with only 40\% of the groundtruth objects of each semantic class used for training.
-This is true for all classes apart from people, bicycles and cars where the model requires larger number of annotated objects to reach high precision.
+Our method outperforms \cite{debrabandere2017semantic} with only 40\% of the groundtruth objects of each semantic class used for training.
+This is true for all classes apart from person, car and bicycle where the model requires larger number of annotated objects to reach high precision.
+Importantly, using consistency term in the fully-supervised setting improves the score by a large margin.
+The performance of SPOCO@0.4 is almost as good as the fully-supervised SPOCO without the consistency term.
+We hypothesize that strong regularization induced by the consistency term is crucial for classes with small number of instances.
 Fig.~\ref{fig:cityscapes} shows qualitative results on a few samples from the validation set.
 Network trained with discriminative loss frequently over-segments large instances (trucks, buses, trains).
-A common mistake in crowded scenes for both methods is merging of neighboring instances.
-More visual results including the RGB-projections of the embeddings produced by different models together with numerical results for fully-supervised SPOCO can be found in the Supplementary.
-Interestingly, fully-supervised SPOCO does not outperform its weakly supervised counterpart (SPOCO@0.4).
-We hypothesize that this is due to the absence of the consistency term when training with a complete set of training labels.
+A common mistake in crowded scenes for both methods is the merging of neighboring instances.
+Segmentation scores at different sampling rates, comparison with a class-agnostic training setting as well as qualitative results can be found in the Appendix A.8.